tobiasvanderwerff/cuda-pytorch-template/README.md

 # CUDA + PyTorch template

-A clean and simple template for developing CUDA kernels and testing them in Python/PyTorch 🚀🚀.
+A clean and simple template for developing CUDA C++ kernels and testing them in Python/PyTorch 🚀🚀.

 Tested on Ubuntu 20.04.